opennextjs/opennextjs-netlify/adapters-notes.md

 - Files from `public` not in `outputs.staticFiles`
 - In `onBuildComplete` - `config.images.remotePatterns` type is `(RemotePattern | URL)[]` but in
   reality `URL` inputs are converted to `RemotePattern` so type should be just `RemotePattern[]`
+- `routes.headers` does not contain immutable cache-control headers for \_next/static

 ## Plan